Β-Carboline

-β-Carboline, also known as norharman or as 9H-pyrido[3,4-b]indole, is a tricyclic chemical compound and alkaloid.
+β-Carboline, also known as norharman, norharmane, or 9H-pyrido[3,4-b]indole, is a tricyclic chemical compound and alkaloid.
 It is the parent structure of the substituted β-carbolines, a large group of alkaloids and synthetic compounds. β-Carboline may be thought of as a cyclized tryptamine.
 The compound has been found to possess a variety of pharmacological activities, including DNA mutagenic effects, imidazoline receptor interactions, serotonin reuptake inhibition, monoamine oxidase inhibition, cytochrome P450 enzyme inhibition, and inhibition of other enzymes, among others.

+β-Carboline is a weak reversible inhibitor of monoamine oxidase A (RIMA), with an IC_{50} of 1,700 nM.
+It is also a weak dopamine reuptake inhibitor (DRI), with an IC_{50} of 3,040 nM at the dopamine transporter (DAT).
+The drug shows weak affinity for the serotonin 5-HT_{2B} and 5-HT_{2C} receptors (K_{i} = 738 nM and 2,522 nM, respectively), but not for the serotonin 5-HT_{2A} receptor (K_{i} = >10,000 nM).